-Since many traffic accidents require insurance payouts, be sure to purchase automobile liability insurance and voluntary automobile insurance under the insurance system (see p.65), and be careful not to let your insurance coverage expire.
+\Since many traffic accidents require insurance payouts, be sure to purchase automobile liability insurance and voluntary automobile insurance under the insurance system (see p.67), and be careful not to let your insurance coverage expire.

-Increasingly, drivers are also being sued for high-figure damages for causing injury or death to others while operating a motor vehicle.
-Making sure to enroll in insurance for emergency situations is recommended.
+\Increasingly, drivers are also being sued for high-figure damages for causing injury or death to others while operating a motor vehicle.
+Please enroll in insurance for emergency situations.

-On-campus Traffic Manners
+2 On-campus Traffic Manners